JacobPolloreno/OfficeAnswers/README.md

 #### Dataset
 - [WikiQA](https://www.microsoft.com/en-us/download/details.aspx?id=52419) dataset which contains a set of question and sentence pairs.
 	-  3,047 questions and 29,258 sentences in the dataset, where 1,473 sentences were labeled as answer sentences to their corresponding questions.
-- Slack Data Dump from Insight Data Science
+- Slack data Dump for technical questions
-- HR question and sentence pairs from an Insight Data Science survey
+- Survey data HR question and answer pairs

 WikiQA was used to build the embeddings along with the custom data(Slack + HR).
 ### How should my data be formatted?